BongoHive/weather-app/README.md

 Create a simple weather app in react-native, the interface should be intuitive and easy to use.

-## To-do

-Fork this repo and work on your own fork, once you are done create a pull request against the master with your name as a branch name.

-**Note:** The Branch name should match your name, like *john-doe*

 ### Features

 - It should display the weather of the current location.